mstksg/hoppy/README.md

 https://sr.ht/~khumba/hoppy/

-The Gitlab project will be archived but kept alive for historical reference, as there isn't currently a viable migration tool for issues:
+The Gitlab project will be archived and may be removed at some point in the
+future:

 https://gitlab.com/khumba/hoppy